jcammmmm/semi-infinite-programming-chebyshev/chebyshev.md

 --------------------------------------------------------------------------------------
 As aforementioned, the core gear is based on the SQP method.
 In this section, the software implementation considerations and the previously introduced mathematical concepts are discused.

 It is well known that _chevishev approximation problem (CAP)_ is one of the first examples shown to understand the gears behind the _semi-infinite programming (SIP)_ problems.
 Looking at the equation $ \eqref{chebyshevproblem} $, it is seen that its nuts and bolts are keep together in two stages: a maximization stage that looks for the biggest difference among all the approximation interval, and a second stage that takes the lowest difference while modifying the approximation function parameters.
-In fact, this mechanism it is employed in the software optimization tool implementation [[1]](#ref1).
+In fact, this mechanism is employed in the software optimization tool implementation [[1]](#ref1).

+### 3.1 First stage: maximization

-The software tool solves semi-infinite programming problems such as the described in $ \eqref{def-sip} $.
-The previously mentioned reformulation consist in to think the semi-infinite constraint $ g $ as a first-stage maximization problem with a fixed $ x $, such as the core idea in _CAP_.
+The software tool solves iteratively semi-infinite programming problems such as the described in $ \eqref{def-sip} $, after doing two major problem reformulations in the first stage at each iteration.

+First, perform a piecewise quadratic or cubic approximation of $ g $ over a discretizion of the domain set $ \Omega $.
+Then, reformulates each semi-infinite constraint $ g $ with a fixed $ x $ into a maximization problem, such as the core idea in _CAP_ $ \eqref{chebyshevproblem} $.
-Moreover, a domain set $ \Omega $ discretization is employed to perform piecewise quadratic and cubic approximations to perform the maximization process.

 In mathematical terms the semi-infinite constraint $ g $ in problem $ \eqref{def-sip} $ should look like as this:

 $$
   \max_{w \in \hat{\Omega}} \; \hat{g}(x, w) \leq 0, \; x = c, \; |\hat{\Omega}| \in \bb{N}
 $$

-where $ \hat{\Omega} \subset \Omega $ is the discretization of $ \Omega $ that is provided as input to the software tool (e.g. a user defined grid), $ \hat{g} $ is a piecewise quadratic and cubic approximation of the original $ g $ and $ c \in K $, with $ \Omega $, $ g $ and $ K $ defined as in $ \eqref{def-sip} $.
+where $ \hat{\Omega} \subset \Omega $ is an user provided discretization of $ \Omega $ (e.g. an user defined grid), $ \hat{g} $ is a piecewise quadratic and cubic approximation of the original $ g $ and $ c \in K $, with $ \Omega $, $ g $ and $ K $ defined as in $ \eqref{def-sip} $.

+By applying this reformulations, the original problem with infinitely constraints was translated into a problem that has finite and piecewise polinomial constraints.
+Once the maximization is computed, the result is passed to a constrained non-linear solver that will perform the minimization stage.

+### 3.2 Second stage: minimization
+The minimization stage is perfomed in a constrained non-linear solver that executes an SQP optimization algorithm, whose details were discussed in previous sections.
+This minimization problem is composed of the original objective function $ f $ in $ \eqref{def-sip} $ and a new constraint set made of the results computed in the maximization stage.

 4. Numerical Experiments